Summer camps for kids in Paris

 The Academic Learning Center of New York (ALCNY) runs after-school programs at different private schools in Paris, offering English language education through theme-based activities and workshops like robotics, music, visual arts, and sports.

-This summer, ALCNY is hosting Legends of Route 66 themed summer camp at four school campuses: ICS Paris (in the 15th), Lennen School (in the 7th), Canadian School (in the 16th) and L’École Koenig School (in the 15th).
-The program caters to children aged 3-12 and runs for three weeks from 30 June to 25 July 2025 as well as one week from 25 to 29 August, 2025.
+This summer, ALCNY is hosting its “Around the World in 80 Days” themed summer camps at four school campuses: ICS Paris (in the 15th), Lennen School (in the 7th), Chardin School (in the 16th) and Concordia (in the 16th).
+The program caters to children aged 3-10 and runs for three weeks from 29 June to 31 July 2026 as well as one week from 24 to 28 August, 2026.

-Where: ICS Paris, Lennen School, Canadian School, L’École Koenig School
+Where: ICS Paris, Lennen School, Chardin School, Concordia School

 Cost: The daily price per child is €135 for staying between 9am and 4pm, and €155 for staying between 9am and 6pm.
 The weekly price per child is €595 for staying at the camp between 9am and 4pm, and €695 for staying between 9am and 6pm.